dmarker/ngvnjail/README.md

 [ngctl(8)][20], even with my changes, can't load kernel modules in a jail!
 So its probably best to load what you plan to use.

+Alternately you can just compile things into the kernel.

 # Using with rc.conf and jail.conf

 Using the `ngvnjail` script you minimaly need somegthing like this in your rc.conf: